orcwg/cra-hub/inventory.md

 ## 1. Principles of security resilience

-This section contains references which are relevant to the requirements epxressed in [Annex I, Part I, point (1)][Annex I] of the CRA:
+This section contains references which are relevant to the requirements expressed in [Annex I, Part I, point (1)][Annex I] of the CRA:

-> Designing, developing and producing products with digital elements in such a way that they ensure an appropriate level of cybersecurity based on the risks
+> Products with digital elements shall be designed, developed and produced in such a way that they ensure an appropriate level of cybersecurity based on the risks.

-Standards request ref: [1 (Horizontal Type A Standard due August 30, 2026)][Horizontal standards]\
+Standards request ref: [1][Horizontal standards] (Horizontal Type A Standard due August 30, 2026)]\
 Impact on steward: `Partial obligation` ("foster development of secure product", [Article 24(1)][Article 24])

 TODO: CONVERT BELOW TABLE